Banagher, County Londonderry: Geography

 Banagher lies in the western foothills of the Sperrin Mountains, between the rivers Roe and Faughan.
 The landscape is mostly rugged, with glens and narrow valleys rising into the highlands.
 Banagher Glen is a good example of the area's terrain and forms an important conservation area, preserving one of the few surviving examples of old-growth deciduous woodland in Ireland.
 The Glen has a trail which climbs through the woods to Altnaheglish Dam and Reservoir, which supplies water to Derry.
 The path up to the dam from the valley floor climbs through deciduous woodland and higher coniferous woodland to moor and heathland.
 Rare red squirrels can be spotted foraging for acorns.

+Banagher Glen is a protected nature reserve managed for conservation.
+It contains some of the last native oak woodland in the Sperrin region, with trees like oak, ash, rowan and hazel and a rich understorey.
+The glen supports a variety of wildlife; visitors may see buzzards, dragonflies and even red squirrels and stoats.
+The old limestone quarry in Banagher Glen is designated an ASSI (Area of Special Scientific Interest) for its unique geology.